ocsw/system-setup/macos/macos.md

 gpgconf --kill gpg-agent
 ```

-* follow directions in [Unix Account Setup][unix-account-setup]
+* Follow directions in [Unix Account Setup][unix-account-setup]
-* install GPG Suite, for GUI
+* Install GPG Suite, for GUI
-    * (if desired; updates may overwrite config files)
+    * (If desired; updates may overwrite config files)
-    * (may not automatically pick up new keys?)
+    * (May not automatically pick up new keys?)
-* (put our lines at the top of the config files, with a blank before the Suite
+* (Put our lines at the top of the config files, with a blank before the Suite
   ones?)

 #### Option 2 ([GPG Suite][gpg-suite])